AmmarMian/numerical_optimization/content/_index.md

 Lectures will alternate between theoretical lectures, mathematical exercises and practical implementation in Python of the algorithms studied.
 A mini-project in Remote Sensing will also be given to illustrate on a real-world problem.

+## Ressources

+The course is based on several resources, including:
+* *Numerical Optimization* by J. Nocedal and S. Wright, for linesearch and Newton methods
+* *Proximal Algorithms* monograph by N. Parikh and S. Boyd, for proximal methods
+* *Deep Learning* by I. Goodfellow, Y. Bengio and A. Courville, for backpropagation and stochastic optimization

 ## Registration

 Register through Adum and/or by email to ammar.mian@univ-smb.fr